tenebrius/react-native-navigation/docs/docs/options-migration.md

 # Android Options

 ## topBarElevationShadowEnabled
 TopBar elevation in dp.
-Set this value to `0` to disable the TopBa's shadow.
+Set this value to `0` to disable the TopBar's shadow.

 ```js
 topBar: {